 Get Set: Bake!
-Vegan Recipes for Easter in Lockdown
+Vegan Recipes for Easter

 With the Easter weekend upon us and lockdown baking becoming the pastime of the moment, we looked to some of our favourite sustainable chefs and foodies for inspiration.
 Fed up of banana bread?
 Try these decadent vegan bakes for size…

 ‘These Raspberry Chocolate Cookies are everything you want in a treat – chewy, crunchy, sweet and salty and with such a simple recipe they could be on your plate in the next 15 minutes.’ – Madeleine Shaw